African Safari Journals

 Safari Operator Performance

-Trip arranged through Africa Calls (enquire about a safari with this company); heard about them from a friend.
+Trip arranged through Africa Calls; heard about them from a friend.

 We stayed in two camps run by the Bush Camp Company: Kuyenda and Chindeni.
 The last camp was Old Mondoro on the Zambezi river.